 Meet k9 Mattis

 January 18, 2019: K-Mattis is an 18-month old male German Shepard.
-K-9 Officer Todd Hagan and K-9 Mattis successfully completed the 14 week (540 hour) Boston Police K9 Academy on December 28, 2018.
-Officer Hagan and K-9 Mattis are available for K-9 deployment calls for the town of Holliston and mutual aid.
+K-9 Sergeant Todd Hagan and K-9 Mattis successfully completed the 14 week (540 hour) Boston Police K9 Academy on December 28, 2018.
+Sergeant Hagan and K-9 Mattis are available for K-9 deployment calls for the town of Holliston and mutual aid.
 We are very proud of their extraordinary accomplishment, as this program is intensive and demanding both physically and mentally.

 And no, that isn't a typo.
 K-9 Mattis replaced K-9 Max during training at the Boston Police K-9 Academy.
 K-9 trainers at the academy constantly evaluate the canines, the handlers, and the canine/handler teams.
 It was during this time that K-9 Max was showing signs of low work drive, which could have potentially lead to difficulty in passing some of the certification requirements.
 This is not an uncommon occurrence during this particular type of training program.
 While all of the dogs are tested before the start of each class, it's difficult to predict how any one particular animal will adapt to the strict training regiment that is required of a Police K-9.
 After consultation with the academy director, the decision was made to replace K-9 Max with a new canine.
 This decision is never an easy one, but one that the K-9 trainers take very seriously.
 K-9 Max was returned to the breeder.

-We are happy to report that Officer Hagan and K-9 Mattis have done exceptionally well at the academy and have already been deployed to calls during their schedule shifts, and most recently assisting the Millis Police Department with an active breaking and entering investigation on January 9th.
+We are happy to report that Sergeant Hagan and K-9 Mattis have done exceptionally well at the academy and have already been deployed to calls during their schedule shifts, and most recently assisting the Millis Police Department with an active breaking and entering investigation on January 9th.
 We wish our new department member and team the best of luck going forward.

 friends of holliston police k9